4 small images Services

 Cost per person:

 No single room supplement.
-Additional nights before and after workshop available at extra cost.
 Partners and non-participants are welcome at the hotel at a reduced rate.

 Further information and booking enquiries: